Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Strategies in the proof of Theorem

 Here, $I$ denotes the identity map and $\tau(u)=\De u+|\p u|^2u$.
 Consequently, we used solutions of \eqref{para-SMF} to approximate a $W^{5,2}$-regular solution of \eqref{eq-LL}.
 To establish the existence of highly regular solutions, we now must incorporate the $k$-th ($k\geq 2$) order compatibility conditions \eqref{com-cond-1} for $u_0$.
 This necessitates the construction of new approximation schemes.

-A key observation in our current analysis is that the $k$-th ($k\geq 2$) order compatibility conditions \eqref{com-cond-1} are equivalent to the $1$-th order compatibility conditions associated with LL equation \eqref{eq-LL} together with the following intrinsic problems (see equation \eqref{eq-v_k} in Section \ref{s: high-eq-LL}) satisfied by the higher-order time derivatives $v_i=\n^i_t u$:
+A key observation of this paper is that the $k$-th ($k\geq 2$) order compatibility conditions \eqref{com-cond-1} are equivalent to the $1$-th order compatibility conditions of the INB problem for the Schr\"odinger system satisfied by $U_k=(u,v_1, \cdots, v_{k-1})$.
+Here, $u$ solves the LL equation \eqref{eq-LL}, and $v_i=\n^i_t u$ ($1\leq i\leq k-1$) satisfies the following intrinsic problem (see equation \eqref{eq-v_k} in Section \ref{s: high-eq-LL}):